2022 St Mary’s Academy Spain and Morocco Program

 Wander the blue-rinsed streets of Chechaouen's medina

-Travel across Andalucia, a region in Southern Spain home to many of the countries greatest cities.
+Travel across Andalucia, a region in Southern Spain home to many of the country's greatest sites and cities.

 Wander through The Alhambra, a majestic palace and fortress from the 13th century